 The landscape splits into three tiers.
 Managed cloud services (Google Pub/Sub, AWS SQS/SNS, Azure Event Hubs) have official servers with IAM-native auth and zero infrastructure.
 Self-managed brokers (Kafka, RabbitMQ, Pulsar, NATS) have fragmented community ecosystems with varying quality.
 And protocol-level servers (MQTT, Redis Streams) serve specific niches in IoT and lightweight messaging.

-What surprised us: Kafka has the most fragmented ecosystem with 10+ independent MCP servers and no clear community winner.
-Apache Pulsar quietly has the highest tool count of any messaging MCP server (70+ tools).
+What surprised us: Confluent’s MCP server has doubled its tool count to 50+ since its initial release, now covering Kafka, Flink SQL, Schema Registry, Connectors, and Tableflow — making it the most comprehensive vendor-backed messaging MCP server.
+Apache Pulsar quietly has the highest raw tool count (70+).
 NATS punches well above its market share with 42-tool servers that include built-in agent coordination primitives.
-And Google Pub/Sub ships the most architecturally sophisticated implementation — a fully managed remote endpoint that auto-enabled for customers in March 2026.
+And Google Pub/Sub ships the most architecturally sophisticated implementation — a fully managed remote endpoint that auto-enabled for all customers in March 2026.

 Disclosure: Our recommendations are based on research — analyzing documentation, GitHub repositories, community feedback, and published benchmarks.
 We have not hands-on tested every server in this guide.